sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

     will be applied to ICA component activations or the raw EEG data channels.
 2. Additional parameters should be optional.
-If they are left blank in a command line or script call to the *pop_* function a Matlab window should pop-up to ask for their values.
+If they are left blank in a command line or script call to the *pop_* function a MATLAB window should pop-up to ask for their values.
 3. The *pop_* function must return a 'string' containing the resulting call to the signal processing function (or, in some cases, to the *pop_* function).
-When this string is evaluated using the Matlab function *eval*, the result must be the same as that of the *pop_* function itself, e.g., including all the parameters the user may have entered into the pop-up interface window.
+When this string is evaluated using the MATLAB function *eval*, the result must be the same as that of the *pop_* function itself, e.g., including all the parameters the user may have entered into the pop-up interface window.
 This string will be